somewhenever/somewhenever.github.io/index.md

 "An audible feast!" *Gulf News, Waiheke Island New Zealand*

-"The Island story-loving audience - and anyone story-curious - is going to LOVE Xanthe’s repertoire of stories and her playful, connected style of telling and her verbal ingenuity!" *Nell Phoenix, Somewhen Storytelling Festival, 2023, headliner*
+"The Island story-loving audience - and anyone story-curious - is going to LOVE Xanthe's repertoire of stories and her playful, connected style of telling and her verbal ingenuity!" *Nell Phoenix, Somewhen Storytelling Festival, 2023, headliner*

 [__Tickets now available for purchase__](https://thelittleboxoffice.com/ventnorexchange/book/event/180553) *(£10, Culture / Unlimited Pass 2for1)*

 <hr/>